 Three weeks after opening, Digs hired a brilliant temp named CJ to help him organize the new office, and as it turned out, the two worked really well together.
 Digs asked him to stay on as an office manager, and as the store grew, CJ became an increasingly integral part of its operations.
 Nine years later, they’re business partners with an amazing and vibrant team of staff and managers working beside them.

-This summer, The Sweet Potato is moving into a gorgeous 100-year-old building around the corner on Vine Avenue.
-We’re adding a bakery, a butcher, a fancy cheese island –and space for two carts to pass each other in the aisles.
+In the fall of 2017, The Sweet Potato moved into a gorgeous 100-year-old building on Vine Avenue, just around the corner from the original location.
+We added a bakery, a butcher, a fancy cheese island – and space for two carts to pass each other in the aisles.

 The Sweet Potato has been a big part of the Junction since it was mostly dusty old knick-knack shops, and it’s an honour to be providing delicious, organic food to such a warm, vibrant, and growing community.